ericrenone/CRICK-Ecosystem-Investor-Market-Analyst-Brief/README.md

 Biology AI is the next frontier compute wave — and it is structurally mismatched with the silicon that currently runs it.

-Every major biology AI breakthrough of the past three years — AlphaFold 3 (Google DeepMind, *Nature* 2024), Boltz-2 (MIT + Recursion, 2025), Evo 2 (Arc Institute + NVIDIA, *Nature* 2026), RFdiffusion3 (November 2025), State and Stack virtual-cell models (Arc Institute, 2025–2026) — converges on the same five computational operations.
+Every major biology AI breakthrough of the past three years — AlphaFold 3 (Google DeepMind, *Nature* 2024), Boltz-2 ( + Recursion, 2025), Evo 2 (Arc Institute + NVIDIA, *Nature* 2026), RFdiffusion3 (November 2025), State and Stack virtual-cell models (Arc Institute, 2025–2026) — converges on the same five computational operations.
 None of those five operations is a matrix multiplication.
 Yet every one of them is running today on GPU and TPU silicon designed to maximize matrix multiplication.
 The mismatch costs 3–12× per operation, compounding across workloads.
 It does not shrink with process-node improvements.
 It is structural.

 **CRICK** is the substrate, software, and strategic playbook built for the workload these architectures actually perform.